 Total nitrogen concentration data used in other studies varies greatly.
 The UC Davis report used concentrations of 500 and 1,000 mg N/L for different calculations and estimates (Viers et al. 2012).
 Dairies in California's San Joaquin Valley have lagoon TKN concentrations between 47 and 2,420 mg N/L (Campbell Mathews et al. 2001).
-Lagoon nitrogen concentrations from 2 studies in California were reported in a University of California Cooperative Extension publication; they were total N of 164-645 mg N/L and TKN of 670 mg N/L (reported in Pettygrove et al. 2010).
+Lagoon TKN concentrations from another study in California were reported in a University of California Cooperative Extension publication; of the 7 lagoon results published the range was 320-1,010 mg N/L with an average TKN of 670 mg N/L (reported in Pettygrove et al. 2010).
 Local data was chosen over non-local literature data in an attempt to use the most accurate values.
 In addition, this provides a more protective estimate since local values were higher than those utilized in the literature.
-The SYCD testing results were combined with the EPA results, resulting in an average total nitrogen concentration of 1,053 mg N/L (n = 38); this is the value that will be used in the calculations in this section.
-Calculations in this section can be easily updated if additional data is made available.
+The SYCD voluntarily shared testing results were combined with the EPA results from testing of the Consent Order dairy lagoons, resulting in an average total nitrogen concentration of 1,053 mg N/L (n = 38); this is the value that will be used in the calculations in this section.
+Calculations in this section can be updated if additional data is made available.